 Many people used 14count Aida cloth is the best fabric for hand embroidery.
 There’s a little problem with Aida cloth, which is some of the specialty stitches or cutwork embroidery can not be done on Aida cloth.

 But this is very good and perfect for cross stitch work.
 So, before you purchase Aida cloth, just talk to the shopkeeper or if you buy online then just carefully read the product description.

 Overall Aida embroidery cloth is one of the most used and most popular embroidery fabrics.
 And this is not expensive and perfect for the beginner.

 So, if you’re a beginner you can purchase Aida cloth for your embroidery works.
 But anyone can be used Aida cloth for embroidery.

 Evenweave fabrics are suitable and perfect for embroidery.
 Typically, tightly woven Evenweave fabrics are best and perfect for surface embroidery work (hand embroidery).

 On the other hand, loosely woven Evenweave fabrics are suitable for counted thread, drawn thread, and pulled thread embroidery techniques as well.

-Additionally, the fiber content for Evenweave fabrics can be cotton, rayon, silk, wool, linen, polyester or blend of these and other materials.
+Additionally, the fiber content for Evenweave fabrics can be cotton, rayon, silk, wool, linen, polyester, or a blend of these and other materials.

 They’re available in different types of colors, and thread counts range from 32count linen to a more rustic 18count as well.
-And it’s one of the best fabric for machine embroidery!
+And it’s one of the best fabrics for machine embroidery!

 Number 3: 100% Linen Fabric: